Skip to main content

 Written by Support

-Updated over a week ago
+Updated over 2 months ago

-As long as you’re not a US tax resident, you don’t need to worry about US tax on dividends you receive from your Hatch investments.
+As long as you’re not a US tax resident, you don’t need to worry about US tax on dividends you receive from your US Hatch investments.
 Our US broking partner DriveWealth uses the information you enter when you join Hatch to automatically complete and process a W-8BEN for you.
 A W-8BEN is a form required by the IRS so you pay the right amount of tax in the US.
 We charge you a one-off $1.50 USD fee for this service, which is deducted from your first deposit.

 Any US tax you’re required to pay on dividends is deducted before the USD lands in your Hatch account and at tax time, all your required annual US tax reports are submitted on your behalf.
-Every year, 50c USD will be deducted from your available balance in Hatch to cover the costs of filing your US returns.
+Every year, 50c USD will be deducted from your available balance in Hatch to cover the costs of filing your US tax returns.

+DriveWealth will need to confirm your information (such as address and phone number) every three years.
 We will send you an email and instructions on how to do this when it's time to update your information with our broker, DriveWealth.

 If you're a US tax resident, get in touch and we’ll do our best to point you in the right direction.